MSE2202/Lab1/docs/MSEduino-assembly.md

 27. Place the addressable RGB LED (LED1).
 Ensure that the flat side (with longer leads) is aligned with the silkscreen (towards the middle of the board).
 Some ``wiggling'' may be necessary to get all four leads to align with the holes.
 Solder in place and trim the leads.

-28. Turn the MSE-Dunio over to the solder side.
+28. Turn the MSEdunio over to the solder side.
 Place the USB-A connector.
 Flip the board and solder one of the four small pins.
 Check alignment and then solder the remaining three small pins.
 The two large pins serve to reinforce the connection to the board.
 Flood the corresponding holes with solder for form a secure connection.

-29. Turn the MSE-Duino back to the component side.
+29. Turn the MSEduino back to the component side.
 Bend one of the leads of the last 0.1 µF ceramic capacitor to be perpendicular to the body.
 Place the unbend lead into the upper hole for C8.
 Rotate the capacitor until the bent lead aligns with the bottom pin of the USB connector.
 Trim the lead to this length and solder to the bottom USB pin.
 Solder and trim the other lead.

 30. Once the boards have been soldered, it is important to test for short circuits and other potential issues \textbf{before} inserting the ESP32.
 Using a multimeter set to continuity (beep) mode, the following tests should be performed.
 If a beep is heard, the source of the short circuit must be identified and corrected.
     1. Ground (centre hole or pins along bottom edge of board) to 3.3 VDC pins (middle pins of J3–J18, J46).
     2. Ground (center hole or pins along bottom edge of board) to 5.0 VDC pins (middle pins of J21, J35–J42, J45, J47, J48).
     3. 3.3 VDC (middle pins of J3–J18, J46) to 5 VDC pins (middle pins of J21, J35–J42, J45, J47, J48).
-    4. If the board passes the short circuit tests, connect the MSE-Duino board to USB power using the USB-A to USB-A cable.
+    4. If the board passes the short circuit tests, connect the MSEduino board to USB power using the USB-A to USB-A cable.
 Using a multimeter in DC voltage mode, the following tests should be performed.
 If the voltages are different than expected, then there is a problem with the board that must be identified before proceeding.
     5. Check that LED2 comes on.
     6. Check that 3.3 VDC is at the 3.3 VDC pins (middle pins of J3–J18, J46).
     7. Check that 5.0 VDC is at 5.0 VDC pins (middle pins of J21, J35–J42, J45, J47, J48).